zeruhur/loner/_AP_chatGTP.md

 ---
 Give me 36 Character Skills for this setting, in a 7x7 matrix.
 Header and first column are numbers from 1 to 6.
 Format the answer in raw markdown code in a snippet box
 ---
-Give me 36 Character Frailties for this setting, in a 7x7 matrix.
+Give me 36 Character Frailties, flaws and Disadvantages for this setting, in a 7x7 matrix.
 Header and first column are numbers from 1 to 6.
 Format the answer in raw markdown code in a snippet box
 ---
 Give me 36 Character Equipment Items for this setting, in a 7x7 matrix.
 Header and first column are numbers from 1 to 6.
 Format the answer in raw markdown code in a snippet box
 ---